Rx-SGM/ECE228_Project_2026/README.md

 | Training embedding separation (Δ) | **1.339** | — |
 | Test separation (intruder − auth) | **+0.004** | — |

-The resulting plots can be seen in `plots`
+The resulting plots can be seen in `all_plots.zip`

 ## Dependencies